hashivim/vim-terraform/README.md

     let g:terraform_align=1

+ALlow vim-terraform to automatically fold (hide until unfolded) sections of terraform code.
+Defaults to 0 which is off.

+    let g:terraform_fold_sections=1

-Allow vim-terraform to re-map the spacebar to fold / unfold.
+Allow vim-terraform to re-map the spacebar to fold/unfold.
+This works in conjunction with `let g:terraform_fold_sections=1` which should be enabled if you plan to use this feature.
 Defaults to 0 which is off.

     let g:terraform_remap_spacebar=1